sine-fdn/sine-benchmark/README.md

 Ok, joining benchmarking with the current participants...
 ```

-Once all participants have confirmed, the benchmark is started and the average of all the inputs is calulated and displayed:
+Once all participants have confirmed, the benchmark is started and the average of all the inputs is calulated:

 ```sh
 Average results: